Talk of unsung heroes, outstanding men who were largely ignored and soon forgotten, and Joseph, Jesus’ stepfather, goes to the top of my list.

 The last we hear of Joseph is in the Gospel of Luke, chapter 2, where we read that Jesus’ “father” was present on a journey the family made to Jerusalem when Jesus was 12 years old.
 Even then, Joseph is not named.
 That’s it!
 We never hear of him again, not even as to his death.

 Much has been made of Mary, and rightly so.
-She was a special woman, given a role second to no one else in history.
-We can only imagine what a moving experience it must have been the first time she realized the baby she was holding — was God!
+She was a special woman given a role second to no one else in the annals of history.
+We can only imagine what a moving experience it must have been the first time she realized she was holding God in her hands!

 Keep in mind that Joseph was a normal man.
 He, like each of us, needed to discover the strength of character that can be developed only through the give and take of life.
 There were surely times when he blew it, and perhaps occasions when he didn’t respond well to the growing-up antics of his unique stepson.
 But he was a good man and God Himself chose him for the rearing of his beloved son.

 Our accomplishments may be limited.
 We may be unknown and unheralded.
 No one may ever squabble over our estate.
-But much like Joseph, that does not determine our worth.
+Heroes we are not!
+But much like Joseph, that does not determine our personal worth.
 The quality of our life will be seen in the lives of the family for whom we have been responsible.
-As they follow in our footsteps, as they honor the God they have met through our living … then will our influence and the impact of our lives become evident.
+As they follow in our footsteps, as they honor the God they have met through our living … then will our personal worth and the impact of our lives become evident.
 Our living will not have been in vain!